 Refuse Trucks

-Unlike other mechanical systems, hydraulics rely on pressurized fluid.
-This fluid does more than transmit energy: it lubricates internal components, protects against corrosion, reduces wear, and dissipates heat.
+Unlike other mechanical systems, hydraulics rely on a pressurized fluid.
+This fluid does more than just transmit energy: it lubricates internal components, protects against corrosion, reduces wear on parts, and dissipates heat.

 Over time, hydraulic oil degrades.
-Additives break down, viscosity changes, and contaminants can accumulate.
-The result is accelerated wear on components such as pumps, valves, and cylinders.
+Additives wear out, viscosity changes, and contaminants can accumulate.
+The result is accelerated wear of components such as pumps, valves, and cylinders.

 Not all hydraulic oils are equal.
-Selecting the right type depends primarily on operating conditions and climate.
+The choice of the right type depends mainly on operating conditions and climate.
 According to McNeilus specifications, three grades are recommended:

-In Quebec, where temperature variations are significant, ISO 46 oil is often the best compromise for year-round performance.
-McNeilus technical specifications for this oil include: viscosity at 40°C of 46 cSt, viscosity at 100°C of 6.7 cSt, a recommended viscosity index of 100, and a pour point of -20°F (-29°C).
+In Quebec, where temperature variations are significant, ISO 32 oil is often the best compromise to ensure good performance year-round.
+The McNeilus technical specifications for this oil are: viscosity at 40°C of 31.7 cSt, viscosity at 100°C of 5.3 cSt, recommended viscosity index of 98, and pour point of -38°F (-39°C).

 A high-quality hydraulic oil should contain the following additives:

-These additives help maintain system stability and reduce the risk of failure.
+These additives help maintain the stability of the hydraulic system and reduce the risk of failure.

 Hydraulic oil does not last forever.
 Even if it appears clean, its chemical properties deteriorate over time.
-After initial commissioning, it is recommended to follow a precise schedule based on:
+It is recommended to follow a precise schedule based on:

-Several factors accelerate oil degradation: system overheating, contamination by water, dust, or debris, and oxidation.
-Delayed replacement significantly increases component wear and the risk of failure.
+Several factors accelerate oil degradation: system overheating, contamination by water, dust or debris, and oxidation.
+Delayed replacement significantly increases wear on hydraulic components and the risk of failure.

 Filters play a key role in protecting the system by capturing particles that could damage internal components.